opendialogai/opendialog/docker/od-demo/readme.md

     `docker-compose exec app bash docker/od-demo/update-docker.sh`

-This will run all database migration files, set up the webchat settings, optionally load all conversations and create the default admin user (if not already created)
+This will run all database migration files, set up the webchat settings, optionally load all conversations and create the default admin user (if not already created).

+You can then visit `http://localhost` and you should be able to login to the OpenDialog application (user:admin@example.com \ password: opendialog)

 If you need a newer copy of the same image, power down the app with